posko/posko/README.md

 But due to the slow development and the lack of hardware, this project maybe out by late 2019.

-If you are generous enough to support this idea, you can send help.
+If you have a spare device and would like to support this idea, you can send some help.
 I will gratefully accept a unit of Raspberry Pi 3 from you. ;)

 Or you can initiate and work on this project yourself and share your experience with us